local-npm/local-npm/README.md

 local-npm
 ==========

-(Work in progress.
-Don't use this yet.)
+(Very alpha.
+Use with caution.)

 Slow npm got you down?
 Conference wifi flaking out at exactly the wrong time?
 Use `local-npm`.

-`local-npm` sets up an npm registry on your local machine that serves modules from npm, caches them, and then updates them whenever they change.
+`local-npm` sets up an npm registry server on your local machine that serves modules, caches them, and then updates them whenever they change.
 Basically it's a local mirror, but without having to replicate the entire npm registry.

-The first time you start `npm install`ing stuff, it'll be slow.
-Then the second time it'll be super fast, because it's all local.
+Only what you `npm install` is saved locally.

 If you're organizing a conference/meetup/whatever, you can also share this local server with multiple people.
 So if your teammates are constantly installing the same modules over and over again, this can save a lot of time in the long run.